 - Develop documented plans to fill roles with appropriately trained, experienced and screened workers as needed.

-- Reach out to your local provider network to discuss pooling staff if required.
+- Reach out to your local provider network to discuss pooling staff and resources.

 - Continuity of supports planning also includes:

 - communication with staff and participants